tweerlei/plumber/README.md

---pretty-print                Pretty print JSON and XML output --element-name=item           XML: Element name to read/write --root-element-name=items     XML: Root element name to wrap output in
+--pretty-print                Pretty print JSON and XML output --element-name=item           XML: Element name to read/write --root-element-name=items     XML: Root element name to wrap output in --wrap-root                   JSON: Wrap output array in an object with a single property (root-element-name)

 Credentials can be passed via environment variables: